 Intel X25-M G2 vs. Old Laptop Drive Benchmarks

 I clocked the time from hitting the power button to seeing grub at well under 2 seconds.
-For both test I brought up the grub menu and I did my best to hit enter and start my stop watch (a.k.a. my old Treo 650) at the same time.
+For both tests, I brought up the grub menu and I did my best to hit enter and start my stopwatch (a.k.a. my old Treo 650) at the same time.
 When the GDM login appeared, I stopped the clock.

 Some Real Bonnie++ Benchmarks